bigdata-i523/hid315/notebook.md

    (10/9/17 - 10/13/17) - Gathered material for Paper 2 and have begun reading.
    (10/30/17) - Completing Paper 2 reading and to begin writing.
    (11/6/17) - Completed Paper 2 and uploaded to Github repository.
+   (12/6/17) - Completed Project and uploaded everything to Github.

    ASSIGNMENTS